 Above: On average my citrus trees spend about seven months inside, going back out in late April.

-Overwatering is the most common cause of their poor indoor citrus tree health.
+Overwatering is the most common cause of poor indoor citrus tree health.
 Do water deeply, but only water again when the pot is close to dry.
 If water in my trees’ saucers touches the bottom of the pot, I let it remain in the saucer for up to an hour hours (thirsty trees will absorb this water again).
 But after that I suck up excess water with a turkey baster (yes, really).

 I also like to use terra cotta pots.
 If the outside is dark and damp at the base, this is a sign that the soil in the bottom of the pot is too wet (even if the top is dry), which is not good, so I hold off on watering.
 In terms of touch and feel, the top inch or two of soil will also transition from dark and moist to the touch to lighter and dry.
 Time to water.

-3. Citrus trees need deep watering.
+4. Citrus trees need deep watering

 To help take some of the stressful guesswork out of watering citrus, buy a moisture meter.
 Insert it fully into the growing medium.
 In larger pots it is helpful to take two to three readings in different spots.